The Five Stages of Grief

 The five stages of grief are often applied to grief and loss of all types, but it’s important to remember that everyone has different experiences with grief and there is no one set way that people grieve.
 In I Wasn’t Ready to Say Goodbye, Brook Noel and Pamela Blair write, “Recovery is not like an elevator that takes you to the basement of despair to the penthouse of peace and understanding.
 It’s more like a maze where you go forward a bit, move back a few steps, cover the same ground again, and find yourself at the beginning.
 Like a funhouse hall of mirrors, you see yourself over and over again, distorted and misshapen until you come out the other side.”

 Once you’ve mentally acknowledged the loss, it’s common to experience feelings of anger.
-This could take the form of anger toward God, a doctor, a family member, yourself, or even the person you’ve lost.
+This could take the form of anger toward God (or your religious figure / religion), a doctor, a family member, your friends, your community, yourself, or even the person you’ve lost.
 While feeling anger is completely normal in the grief process, it’s important to find healthy ways to release anger.
 Consider letting out your emotions in a journal, meditating, working out, or expressing your anger through art.
+While most of your loved ones will find ways to be compassionate and understanding, anger can lead to you saying incredibly hurtful things to those closest to you, especially if you feel someone close to you is to blame for the loss.
+Being mindful of your anger, your words, and your actions towards others will benefit you during this stage.

 Depression is the most well-known stage of grief.
 It can often manifest itself as a feeling of emptiness, and it’s common to feel as though it’s hard to continue with your regular routine with someone no longer there.
 Simple tasks--even just getting out of bed--may feel overwhelming.
+Common symptoms of depression include: loss of interest in things you enjoy, lack of appetite or overeating, irritability, trouble sleeping, weight loss or weight gain, fatigue, isolation, restlessness, and anxiety.
 To help manage depression, consider joining a grief support group or talking to a professional.
 It’s also critical to note that this is likely to be a phase of your grief that comes and goes over time; most people find that it’s not a stage that just passes one day.
 As a result, it’s important to find a way to manage any feelings of depression.